Alehmas/homework_bot/README.md

 - Add `PRACTICUM_TOKEN`, `TELEGRAM_TOKEN`, `TELEGRAM_CHAT_ID`
   You can add environment variables manually in the Heroku settings, in the Settings → Config Vars section

 - Start the bot.
 Go to the Resources tab and activate the switch opposite the worker python homework.py line.
 To do this, click on the pencil icon to the right of the switch, activate the switch and confirm the action by clicking on the Confirm button that appears.

-[Здесь](https://github.com/heroku/python-sample) an example of hosting a project on Heroku is available Detailed instructions are in [documentation](https://devcenter.heroku.com/categories/deployment)
+[An example](https://github.com/heroku/python-sample) of hosting a project on Heroku is available.
+Detailed instructions are in [documentation](https://devcenter.heroku.com/categories/deployment)

 ##  Description of functions